alessiogambi/iter/README.md

 An extensible tool for search-based system testing of Cloud applications.

 This tool implements an evolutionary process that is specifically designed to incrementally build test suites for system testing of applications that run in clouds under the *Infrastructure-as-a-Service (IaaS)* paradigm.
-ITER leverages a powerful test driver, called AUToCLES[1], that automates the deployment of cloud-based applications that are formally specified through a *service manifest* file, the generation of the workload that is specified by an Apache JMeter[2] *test plan*, and the collection of the data inside a private *memcached* service.
+ITER leverages a powerful test driver, called [AUToCLES][1], that automates the deployment of cloud-based applications that are formally specified through a *service manifest* file, the generation of the workload that is specified by an [Apache JMeter][2] *test plan*, and the collection of the data inside a private *memcached* service.
 AUToCLES exposes a Web user interface and a REST API that ITER binds to schedule test executions and to retrieve published test execution data.

 The theory underlying ITER is described in some research papers (see the References Section at the end of this file) and is briefly summarized in the next Section.

-The architecture of the tool, its main features, the intended users and the available extensions are described in a paper submitted to the Formal Demo track of the International Conference on Software Engineering (ICSE'14)[3].
+The architecture of the tool, its main features, the intended users and the available extensions are described in a paper submitted to the Formal Demo track of the [International Conference on Software Engineering (ICSE'14)][3].
 The next sections summarize these aspects, and we remand to the code for a detailed understanding of the tool's implementation.

 A short video showcases how the ITER tool works, and it can be found <a href="http://www.youtube.com/watch?feature=player_embedded&v=YOUTUBE_VIDEO_ID_HERE " target="_blank">on YouTube</a>.
-The demo shows the tool main features, and uses the implementation of the iterative test suite refinement methods proposed in [13].
+The demo shows the tool main features, and uses the implementation of the iterative test suite refinement methods proposed in [13][13].
 Another goal of the demo is to show how the tool can be easily extended by providing new (or customized) implementations of the different key elements that comprise its architecture.

 # Some Theory